apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. note:: These are the ports on the *origin server*, not `server ports <#proxy-config-http-server-ports>`_.

-.. ts:confvar:: CONFIG proxy.config.http.insert_request_via_str INT 1
+.. ts:cv:: CONFIG proxy.config.http.insert_request_via_str INT 1
    :reloadable:

    Set how the ``Via`` field is handled on a request to the origin server.